Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits drone operations in Sacramento County parks except in designated areas or with express permission of the Parks Director.
+Prohibits drone operations in Sacramento County parks except in designated areas or with express permission of the Director.

 Restrictions